-Function ScanBMacontrol facilitates input of BMA control parameters, including useg for indicating whether to use Zellner's g-prior or BIC for model likelihood approximation and OR for defining the width of 'Occam's window' for model exclusion. gCtrl allows specification of parameters related to the use of Zellner's g-prior, including whether to use a static g or optimize g using an EM algorithm.
-See the R help documentation for ScanBMacontrol and gControl for detailed description of these parameters, and Hoeting et al. (1999) for a tutorial on the underlying BMA paradigm.
+Function iBMAcontrolLM facilitates input of BMA control parameters, including nbest for specifying the number of best models of each size to be initially retained, OR for defining the width of 'Occam's window' for model exclusion, and thresProbneO for determining the cutoff for probability (in percent) of a variable being included in the modeling (Raftery et al. 2005).
+See the R help documentation for iBMAcontrolLM for a detailed description of these parameters, and Hoeting et al. (1999) for a tutorial on the underlying BMA paradigm.
 The estimated posterior probabilities (in percent) for genes that regulate YBL103C can be seen as follows:

+'''

-ScanBMAmodel.YNL037C\$probne0[ScanBMAmodel.YNL037C\$probne0 > 0]
+iBMAmodel.YNL037C$probne0[iBMAmodel.YNL037C$probne0 > 0]

+'''